goradd/got/README.md

 }
 ```

-To compile this template, call got:
+To compile this template, call GoT:
 ```shell
 got example.got
 ```